This post may contain affiliate links. For more information, please read the full disclosure policy here.

-The best budget accommodation option, unless you find a couch for free, is Hostelling International.
-I stayed in a ten bed female dorm, which sounds large but the room was so spacious that I didn’t even meet everyone in the room.
-There are good-sized lockers in the dorm plus my favourite: the personal light, outlet and shelf (it’s the small things).
+The best budget accommodation option – unless you find a couch for free – is Hostelling International.
+I stayed in a 10-bed female dorm, which sounds large.
+However, the room was so spacious that I didn’t even meet everyone in the room.
+There’s good-sized lockers in the dorm plus my favourite: the personal light, outlet and shelf (it’s the small things).
 The free breakfast spread was expansive and the staff member, John was so friendly.
 He was walking around saying hello to guests and asking them to say good morning in different languages.
 He was definitely the most engaged employee I encountered on my trip.

 The best reason to stay at this hostel in Washington DC though is its location.
-It is less than a ten minutes walk to the metro and a $1 bus ride from Union Station.
+It’s less than a 10-minute walk to the metro and a $1 bus ride from Union Station.
 Oh, and a short stroll from the WHITE HOUSE.
 I meandered over there on a Saturday afternoon and the city was so quiet I thought I must have been heading in the wrong direction.
 Then I found it and the hundred of tourists.
 It was fun standing there and getting excited when I saw the curtains move (seriously, I did).

 I didn’t know if it was going to be possible to do America’s capital city on a budget, but it turns out it was pretty easy.
 Stick with the free attractions, go on a happy hour hunt and check out Hostelling International.
 Washington DC is a great place to visit in fall for national and international tourists.
 I left knowing a lot more about the country.